ndthapar/YeezyBot/README.md

 Established brands like gucci, versace, off-white, and balenciaga are collaborating on sneakers and hoodies for the first time.
 Alongside collaboration, brands are artificially limiting supply of shoes to a period called "drop" -- a predefined date and time for buying said products.
 Online retailers sell out of desired "drops" in a matter of seconds.
 The supply-demand gap has created a huge aftermarket/reseller community for these products (similar to concert tickets).

+View stockx.com, grailed.com, stadiumgoods.com for reference.

 YeezyBot uses selenium webdriver to automate the purchase of Yeezy's off of YeezySupply.com at specified drops